aerdnatravelblog/travelblog/content/blog/2016/machupicchu.md

 This is the main sight of Peru and of course we didn't want to miss it.
 We considered all options what we had and we decided to do it on our own, because:

-	-We wanted to save time.
+* We wanted to save **time**.
 We spent a lot of time in northern Peru and in Lima.
 We couldn't afford to spent another five days on the trek.

-	-We wanted to save money.
+* We wanted to save **money**.
 Peru is cheap country, but there is so much to do that anyway you spend a lot.
 All the Inca ruins, sightseeing, long distance transports, courses of surfing, amazing food and Pisco sour, that cost money.

-	-We wanted to save our energy.
+* We wanted to save our **energy**.
 True is that we've never walked so much in our lives like in Peru:) Don't get us wrong, we are no lazy people.
 We like to walk and do sports.
 But we already did the Santa Cruz trek, which takes 4 days and we knew that we want to do also the Colca canyon trek.
 We were considering Salkantay trek, but it would be too much for us.

-	We also didn't want to do the easiest option and take the train because we wanted to deserve to see Machu Picchu.
+* We also didn't want to do the easiest option and take the train because we wanted to deserve to see Machu Picchu.
 And we wanted to see the amazing nature in the Sacred Valley.

 If you don't want to go with an agency and do it faster, you have three options:

-	-The Train
+* The Train

-	-Take a collectivo from Ollantaytambo to Santa Teresa and then another one to Hidroelectrica and walk 8 km (we used this option for the way back)
+* Take a collectivo from Ollantaytambo to Santa Teresa and then another one to Hidroelectrica and walk 8 km (we used this option for the way back)

-or

-	-The Rail trek, just walk along the rails like we did and then come back to Cusco with a collectivo.
+* The Rail trek, just walk along the rails like we did and then come back to Cusco with a collectivo.
 Through Santa Tereza.

 <img src="/img/machupicchu/machupicchu2.jpg"/>